Skip to main content

 A Systems Biology Perspective on Personalized Protocols

 A truly personalized approach to hormonal optimization must therefore begin with an assessment of these foundational lifestyle factors.
 Lab work that only measures baseline hormone levels provides an incomplete picture.
-A comprehensive evaluation should include markers of inflammation (hs-CRP), (fasting insulin, HbA1c), and an assessment of sleep quality and circadian alignment.
+A comprehensive evaluation should include markers of inflammation (hs-CRP), metabolic health (fasting insulin, HbA1c), and an assessment of sleep quality and circadian alignment.

 Before initiating a sophisticated and costly peptide protocol, the first prescription should be a targeted lifestyle intervention.
 This may involve implementing a strict sleep schedule, using blue-light-blocking glasses at night, and adopting a nutrient-dense, anti-inflammatory diet.
 These interventions are not adjunctive; they are preparatory.